urvesh254/BST-Visualization/README.md

 	* [Deleting Element from BST](#deleting-element-from-binary-search-tree)

 ## Introduction
-- Hey there, welcome to BST Visualization repository.
-In this repository you see how operations in BST Data Structure like delete and add actually works and how BST is construct in visually.
-So you strong your Binary Search Tree concept.
+- Hey there, welcome to **BST Visualization** repository.
+In this repository you see how operations in **Binary Search Tree** Data Structure like "Delete" and "Add" actually works and how BST is construct in visually.
 - Currently this program accept only Integer inputs.
 - In future more features like traversing the BST, multiple types of inputs will added.